andrei-ag/rme/README.md

 # Russian_Mutant, Engine (RME) aka BAME II

 **Metamorphic recompiler for x86 DOS code.
-Historical artifact, 2000–2001.**

-RME is a metamorphic engine for 16-bit DOS x86.
+Designed in 2000-2001.**

 ## What it is
 - An engine that reassembles binary code while preserving semantics.